jimmyli123/choose-your-hotel/readme.txt

+Update 6/27/2021:
+Got the checkbox working.
+Need to figure out how to pull the id from each checked hotel and send it to /compare request.

 Update 6/26/2021.v2:
 Set up a hotel list page that will display all created hotels.
 The dashboard shows the user selected hotels.
 Need to figure out how the user will choose which 2 hotels to compare and send it to a comparison page.